 The SCWA welcomes beginning or experienced woodworkers and invites you to JOIN US and become part of our active organization.
 You will enhance your woodworking education and enjoy all of our "members only" benefits.

-The Artistry in Wood 2016 exhibit opened September 17th and ran through October 9th at the Sonoma County Museum in Santa Rosa.
-Information about the displayed pieces and the awards can be found in our Newsletter the Wood Forum starting with the October 2016 issue.
+The Artistry in Wood 2017 exhibit will run November 17th, 2017 through January 7th, 2018 at the Sonoma County Museum in Santa Rosa.
+Information about the displayed pieces and the awards from the 2016 show can be found in our Newsletter the Wood Forum starting with the October 2016 issue.

 Woodworking Internet Roundup

 krtwood & Beethoven.
 Click Here